keboola/developers-docs/extend/generic-extractor/jobs/children.md

 |234|Jane Doe|St Mary Mead|UK|High Street|234|

-Notice that the table representing child resources contains all the responses merged into a single table.
-The [usual merging rules](/extend/generic-extractor/jobs/TODO) apply.
+Notice that the table representing child resources contains all the responses merged into a single table; the [usual merging rules](/extend/generic-extractor/jobs/TODO) apply.

-Also notice that a new column `parent_id` was added which contains the **placeholder value** used to retrieve the resource.
+Also notice that a new column, `parent_id`, was added, containing the **placeholder value** used to retrieve the resource.
 The `parent_id` column is not always named `parent_id`.
 Its name is created by joining the `parent_` prefix to the **placeholder path**.

-Also notice that the table name is rather ugly because it was generated automatically.
-It is therefore advisable to use the [dataType](/extend/generic-extractor/jobs/TODO) property to define a friendly name for the table (see the next example).
+To create a friendly name for the table, it is good to use the [dataType](/extend/generic-extractor/jobs/TODO) property (see the next example).
+The auto-generated name is rather ugly.

 See the [full example](todo:021-basic-child-job).